openmrs/openmrs-module-oauth2login/README.md

 #### Example
 If a user authenticates as 'jdoe' with the OAuth 2 provider, OpenMRS will attempt to fetch the user 'jdoe'.
-* If a 'jdoe' user can be found in OpenMRS, then it will become the authenticated user.
+* If a 'jdoe' user can be found in OpenMRS, then it will updated as per the user info JSON and become the authenticated user.
-* If a 'jdoe' user cannot be found in OpenMRS, it will be created with a initial set of roles and will become the authenticated user.
+* If a 'jdoe' user cannot be found in OpenMRS, it will be created as per the user info JSON and become the authenticated user.

 ## Redirect URL after successful login
 By default the user will be redirected to the root URL `/` after a successul login.
 The redirect URL can be modified by using the global property (GP) `oauth2login.redirectUriAfterLogin`.